 Amaranth is one of the gluten-free staple foods.
 Gluten is a protein present in certain grass family grains like wheat, which may induce stomach upset and diarrhea in individuals with gluten sensitivity or celiac disease.

-The quality of B-complex vitamins in amaranth grains is more superior than any cereals.
-Amaranth indeed an excellent composition of folates, niacin, thiamin and pantothenic acid.
+The quality of B-complex vitamins in amaranth grains is more superior to any cereals.
+Amaranth indeed an excellent composition of folates, niacin, thiamin, and pantothenic acid.

 Being seeds instead of cereal grains, amaranth indeed is an excellent source of vitamin-E (α-tocopherol).
 100 g of seeds carry 1.8 mg or 8% of daily recommended levels of this vitamin.

-The seeds are also good source of essential fatty acids.
+The seeds are also a prominent source of essential fatty acids.

 |Total Fat||7.02 g||35%|